kingsdigitallab/layers-of-vision/frontend/people/08-ndoig.md

 artistInsta:
 artistTwitter:
 workImage: /assets/img/artists/natalie_v2.jpg
 altText: The image shows 3 of the 4 images that comprise this work; image one at the far left corner, shows a cityscape of Edinburgh at sunset with the majestic castle in the background.
-Image two second form the left shows a tourist looking into the camera with crowds surrounding him in the busy cityscape.
+Image two second from the left shows a tourist looking into the camera with crowds surrounding him in the busy cityscape.
 Image three, third from the left shows a majestic tree with a small individual looking upwards at its magnificence.
 The final image on the right hand side shows a seascape with a green island off in the distance.
 workImage2:
 altText2:
 workImage3: